nnnewb/leancloud-better-storage-python/README.md

 ### Update

-Not support simple update by conditions yet.
-Should be coming soon.

-BY now you should find the objects that you want modify and assign new value.

-OR, you can juse use leancloud SDK update query.
+You can update record by assign new value and commit change.

 ```python
 product = Product.query().filter_by(name='FirstProduct').first()